pantheon-systems/documentation/source/docs/articles/architecture/edge/ipv6-addresses.md

 [Use the issue queue](https://drupal.org/node/317) of the module in question to communicate with the module maintainers.

-#### My Drupal site is completely incompatible with IPv6 traffic; how can I force IPv4 traffic?
+#### My site site is completely incompatible with IPv6 traffic; how can I force IPv4 traffic?

 Use a A DNS record instead of a CNAME DNS record pointing to one of the load-balanced IPv4 IP addresses listed in [going live](/docs/articles/going-live).